Tusharkaushik1106/cgpa-cal-v2/README.md

 FOR ME AND MY PEOPLE TO CALCULATE THE CGPA IN A FUN WAY.......

-IF YOU WANNA TEST IT OUT use a username "tushar" and login '<3'
+IF YOU WANNA TEST IT OUT use a username "testUser" and login '<3'